The ACC Coach of the Year in 2010, 2012 and 2013, head coach Joanne P. McCallie enters her 11th season at the helm of the Blue Devils’ program.

-While at Maine, McCallie organized an event called “Realizing the Dream; Celebrating Women in Athletics” that featured speakers Dr. Donna Lopiano and Sheryl Swoopes.
+While at Maine, McCallie organized an event called “Realizing the Dream: Celebrating Women in Athletics” that featured speakers Dr. Donna Lopiano and Sheryl Swoopes.
 During the 1997-98 season, Dana Rae Warren filmed a documentary of the Maine women’s basketball season.
 McCallie was inducted into the New England Basketball Hall of Fame in 2004.
 In October of 2005, she was inducted into the Maine Sports Legends Hall of Honor as well as the Maine Sports Hall of Fame in June of 2008 and the University of Maine Athletics Hall of Fame in October of 2009.
 Over the summer of 2014, McCallie was also inducted into the inaugural class of the Maine Basketball Hall of Fame.

 Prior to becoming head coach at Maine in 1992-93, McCallie was an assistant coach at Auburn from 1988-92.
 As the team’s primary recruiter, she helped sign the fourth-ranked class in the nation in 1990-91 and the 16th-ranked class in the nation in 1991-92.
 While at Auburn, McCallie and the Tigers appeared in two national championship games and made an appearance in the NCAA Elite Eight.

 The former Joanne Palombo played her collegiate basketball at Northwestern from 1984-87.
 She still ranks seventh in Wildcat history with 378 career assists.
 As a senior, she was an All-Big Ten honorable mention selection and helped lead the Wildcats to the second round of the NCAA Tournament.
 McCallie also was named Academic All-Big Ten First-Team as a senior.

 McCallie graduated from Northwestern in 1987 with a degree in political science and earned a master’s degree in business administration from Auburn in 1990.
-The McCallie family includes husband John, daughter Madeline (Maddie - 21) and son John Wyatt (Jack - 15).
-Maddie will be a senior on the women’s basketball team at Elon in 2016-17, after transferring from the Miami of Ohio.
+The McCallie family includes husband John, daughter Madeline (Maddie - 22) and son John Wyatt (Jack - 16).
+Maddie played on the women’s basketball teams at Elon and Miami (Ohio), before graduating from Elon in 2017.
 The family resides in Durham, N.C.